 The best advice I can provide is to talk with your instructor before you submit any assignment.
 Once you submit, you've solidified your action and there isn't anything your instructor can except to report the violation.

-A person violates academic integrity when they act in a way either (dis-)advantages themselves or (dis-)advantages someone else that is not explicitly allowed ahead of time.
+A person violates academic integrity when they act in a way that either (dis-)advantages themselves or (dis-)advantages someone else that is not explicitly allowed ahead of time.
 While people have a variety of reasons for choosing to act in such ways (e.g., stress, lack of time, perssure to perform, etc.), we need to keep in mind that choosing to violate academic integrity impacts everyone.
 The person violating academic integrity weakens their own academic growth--they do not receive the feedback that is actually necessary for their growth.
 The class community suffers as such cases delay giving feedback, and erode the sense of trust in the community.

 It is expected that any work submitted is your own.
 Class members may work on homework assignments and lab assignments in groups, but each student must write up answers in their own words and submit lab quizzes and homework assignments separately.